 If you are like I was in my beginning years, you may not consciously decide what to paint and what to leave out.
 You may work a lot from photographs and just copy what you see.

 The big trouble with that is that most photographs are not well designed.
 And even when they are, just copying what you see in them doesn't guarantee good art.

 If art were that simple, everyone would be a great artist or photographer.

 I witnessed proof of this truth many years ago when I stopped in to see an old friend on my way to visit my parents.

 Being a junior high school teacher, I knew he usually took an extended trip during each summer vacation.
 Over the course of my visit I noticed he had boxes and boxes of slides from those trips piled in his closet.

 I thought, hey, I like viewing other people's photographs; I enjoy seeing new and interesting places.
 So I asked if he would show me one of his trips.

 Out came the slide projector and I endured an excruciating hour of torment.
-I found it incredible that Hawaii could be made to seem that boring.
+I found it incredible that Hawaii could be made that boring.

 And the worst of the ordeal was that every fourth or fifth slide was my friend standing in front of some landmark staring glumly into the camera, followed by a slide of his mother in front of the same landmark.